Folklore studies: Cybernetics

-Cybernetics emerged in the twentieth century as the study of system functions and processes.
-Its goal is to identify and understand closed signaling loops in which an action generates environmental change and subsequent feedback that initiates further activity.
-The field expanded from mechanistic and biological systems to cultural and societal applications, including folklore.
-When scholars decouple folklore from purely linear models of tradition, they examine how performances sustain themselves across generations through adaptive feedback.
+Cybernetics was first developed in the 20th century; it investigates the functions and processes of systems.
+The goal in cybernetics is to identify and understand a system's closed signaling loop, in which an action by the system generates a change in the environment, which in turn triggers feedback to the system and initiates a new action.
+The field has expanded from a focus on mechanistic and biological systems to an expanded recognition that these theoretical constructs can also be applied to many cultural and societal systems, including folklore.
+Once divorced from a model of tradition that works solely on a linear time scale (i.e. moving from one folklore performance to the next), we begin to ask different questions about how these folklore artifacts maintain themselves over generations and centuries.

 The oral tradition of jokes as an example is found across all cultures, and is documented as early as 1600 B.C.
 (Note: The earliest recorded joke is on an Egyptian papyrus dated at 1600 B.C.
 See :Joke#History in print.)
 Whereas the subject matter varies widely to reflect its cultural context, the form of the joke remains remarkably consistent.
 According to the theories of cybernetics and its secondary field of autopoiesis, this can be attributed to a closed loop auto-correction built into the system maintenance of oral folklore.
 Auto-correction in oral folklore was first articulated by the folklorist Walter Anderson in his monograph on the King and the Abbot published 1923.
-To explain the stability of the narrative, Anderson posited a "double redundancy", in which the performer has heard the story from multiple other performers, and has himself performed it multiple times.
+To explain the stability of the narrative, Anderson posited a “double redundancy”, in which the performer has heard the story from multiple other performers, and has himself performed it multiple times.
 This provides a feedback loop between repetitions at both levels to retain the essential elements of the tale, while at the same time allowing for the incorporation of new elements.

 Another characteristic of cybernetics and autopoiesis is self-generation within a system.
 Once again looking to jokes, we find new jokes generated in response to events on a continuing basis.
 The folklorist Bill Ellis accessed internet humor message boards to observe in real time the creation of topical jokes following the 9/11 terrorist attack in the United States.
 "Previous folklore research has been limited to collecting and documenting successful jokes, and only after they had emerged and come to folklorists' attention.
 Now, an Internet-enhanced collection creates a time machine, as it were, where we can observe what happens in the period before the risible moment, when attempts at humour are unsuccessful.", that is before they have successfully mapped into the traditional joke format.